 Reducing the supply of parking - and the amount of land allocated to parking spaces - over time will increase the amount of space available for economically productive activity, reduce the cost of development, and relieve pressure on undeveloped land, all of which will enhance the county's economic and environmental performance.
-Shared parking strategies promote mixed use development and increase walkability and encourage social interaction, while redevelopment of parking lots into higher and better uses improves environmental sustainability by creating opportunities to add tree cover, incorporate infrastructure for stormwater management and more landscaped areas that provide habitat for local pollinators, birds and animals.
+Shared parking strategies promote mixed-use development, improve pedestrian-friendly design, and increase walkability and encourage social interaction, while redevelopment of parking lots into higher and better uses improves environmental sustainability by creating opportunities to add tree cover, incorporate infrastructure for stormwater management, and create more landscaped areas that provide habitat for local pollinators, birds, and animals.